LA bookstore owner paralyzed after being shot in front of his family outside business

 The victim's wife, who does not want to be identified, fears gang members who frequent the area around their bookstore shot her husband.

-Doctors say Fernandez won't be able to walk again, but his wife has faith that he will be able to.
-While the family is grateful that Fernandez is alive, they're still shocked and are trying to process what happened to him.
+Doctors say Hernandez won't be able to walk again, but his wife has faith that he will be able to.
+While the family is grateful that Hernandez is alive, they're still shocked and are trying to process what happened to him.

-The family has set up a GoFundMe to help pay for Fernandez's medical bills.
+The family has set up a GoFundMe to help pay for Hernandez's medical bills.

 Meanwhile, anyone with information on the shooting is urged to contact police.